-13. Minimum and Maximum Time for PhD Thesis Submission: Minimum time period for submission of PhD thesis will be of TWO years under Category-I and TWO and HALF years under Category-II and Category-III from the Confirmation of Registration for the PhD degree.
+15. Minimum and Maximum Time for PhD Thesis Submission: Minimum time period for submission of PhD thesis will be TWO years under Category-I and TWO and HALF years under Category-II and Category-III from the Confirmation of Registration for the PhD degree.

-Maximum time period for submitting the PhD thesis will be FIVE years from the admission in to the PhD program.
+Maximum time period for submitting the PhD thesis for full-time PhD program will be FIVE years from the date of admission to the PhD program.
 Request for further extension beyond the maximum duration must be sent to the SPGC through DPGC.